-Making tax digital does not affect how you keep copies of your business records.
-That part of business record keeping remains unaffected.
+Making tax digital does not affect how you keep copies of your business sales and purchase invoices.

 What Should You Do Now

-If your small business is VAT registered and use a non compliant or manual bookkeeping system like a spreadsheet them you may need to start considering how you are going to be affected from 1 April 2019.
+If your small business is VAT registered and use a non approved or manual bookkeeping system like a spreadsheet them you may need to start considering how you are going to be affected from 1 April 2019.

 Here’s what you need to think about: